 - Preheat the oven to 350°F. Line 2 muffin pans with 18 cupcake liners and set aside.

-- Grind Gluten-Free Graham Crackers in a food processor.
+- Grind Graham crackers in a food processor.

 - In a mixing bowl, mix together Graham crackers crumbs, melted butter, and maple syrup until evenly combined.

-- Divide the mixture between 18 cupcake liners, about 1 ½ tablespoon per liner (I like to use a 1 ½ tablespoon ice cream scoop for even distribution).
+- Divide the mixture between 18 cupcake liners, about 1 ½ tablespoon per liner.
 Press the mixture down and pre-bake for 5 minutes.

 How to make Cheesecake Filling:

-- Using a hand mixer, beat softened cream cheese on medium speed until it’s soft and silky.
+- Using a hand mixer, beat cream cheese on medium speed until it’s soft and silky.

 - Add sour cream, maple syrup, vanilla extract, and eggs.
 Beat on medium/high speed until it’s a smooth consistency and doesn’t have any lumps.
 The batter should be a bit runny.

-- When the crust is pre-baked, take it out of the oven.
-Divide the filling batter between these 18 liners on top of the crust.
-It will be about 3 tablespoons per liner.
-I like to use a 3 tablespoons ice cream scoop for even distribution.
+- When the crust is pre-baked, take it out of the oven and let cool off.
+Then divide the filling batter between these 18 liners on top of the crust.
+It will be about 3 tbsp per liner.
+I like to use a 3 tbsp ice cream scoop for even distribution.

 - Bake at 350°F for about 18-20 minutes until the edges are set and the center is slightly jiggly.